Tiger FM

 By Ronald Ssemagonja

-Following the withdrawal from the Speakership race by former Speaker of the 11th Parliament, Anita Among, the ruling National Resistance Movement (NRM) called on interested members to express interest in contesting for the positions of Speaker and Deputy Speaker of the 12th Parliament.
+Following the withdrawal from the Speakership race by former Speaker of the 11th Parliament, Anita Among, the ruling National Resistance Movement (NRM) called on interested Members to express interest in contesting for the positions of Speaker and Deputy Speaker of the 12th Parliament.

 At least 20 Members of Parliament have so far expressed interest in securing the party flag for the two top parliamentary positions.

 “There is one Member of Parliament, Hon.
 Persis Namuganza, who expressed interest though she is independent.
-We have left that matter to the Central Executive Committee (CEC) of the party to decide on.
+We have left that matter to the Central Executive Committee (CEC) of the party to decide.
 Earlier, we stated that only MPs elected on the NRM ticket qualify.
 However, we shall present her name to the CEC, and whatever decision is made, we shall abide by it,” he added.

-Oboth Oboth said he believes he has the capability to fill Anita Among’s shoes, while Thomas Tayebwa pledged to abide by the party’s final decision.
+Oboth Oboth said he believes he has the capacity to fill Anita Among’s shoes, while Thomas Tayebwa pledged to abide by the party’s final decision.
 A number of the aspirants also promised to intensify the fight against corruption if elected.

-Meanwhile, Steven Gasheija is among those who expressed interest in becoming Deputy Speaker of the 12th Parliament.
+Meanwhile, Steven Gasheija is among those who have expressed interest in becoming Deputy Speaker of the 12th Parliament.

-In a related development, the Mayor of Nansana Municipality and councillors were yesterday sworn in and pledged to work with all political parties for the development of the municipality.
+In a related development, the Mayor of Nansana Municipality and councillors were sworn in yesterday and pledged to work with all political parties for the development of the municipality.

 He also pledged to improve the welfare of councillors during his tenure.